mariana-martins/mariana-martins/README.md

 # Hello, I am Mari! 🙋‍♀️

-I am a Frontend Engineer with more than 5 years of experience, based in Melbourne, Australia.
+I am a Frontend & Design Engineer with more than 5 years of experience, based in Melbourne, Australia.
 I'm specialized in building inclusive, web applications with a focus on React, TypeScript, and modern CSS architecture.

 My background in History is my "secret weapon."
 It gives me a unique lens for technical documentation and a deep-seated empathy for the human stories behind the screens.
 I don't just build UI: I build sustainable, accessible systems designed to stand the test of time.
 My goal is to translate complex logic into intuitive journeys, anticipating a user's needs just as a teacher anticipates a student's question.
 I’m here to ensure that everyone, regardless of how they navigate the web, feels empowered and guided.